shaheedinc/eye-tracker-ios/README.md

 ```

 # Eye-Tracker-Data-Parser
-A java application that can parse the data from firebase and give you a csv file of the session records
+A Java application that can parse the data from firebase and give you a csv file of the session records

 ## Installation